Ivanhoe in Bulloch County, Georgia — The American South (South Atlantic)

 The Bulloch County Sheriff's Office is investigating the theft of this marker as of Jan 28, 2015.

 — Submitted January 30, 2015, by Mark Hilton of Montgomery, Alabama.

 The marker is again standing in January 2017.

 — Submitted November 6, 2017, by David Seibert of Sandy Springs, Georgia.

 Credits.
 This page was last revised on November 6, 2017.
-This page originally submitted on April 1, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 625 times since then.
+It was originally submitted on April 1, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 693 times since then and 30 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 1, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.